zxrtz/Job-Market-Data-Cleaning-and-Analysis/README.md

 First, I transformed cleaned job market layoff data to remove duplicates, remove blank and irrelevant data, and modified fields to prepare for analysis.
 This is in the file named data_cleaning.sql.

-Then, I perfomed an exploratory data analysis using:
+Then, I perfomed an exploratory data analysis using the following SQL concepts:
 - CTEs
 - Window Functions
 - Aggregate Functions